Six Health Benefits From Eating Bananas

 2. Good source of vitamin C ~ A medium-sized banana provides you with 10% of your daily needs.
 Vitamin C produces serotonin, an important hormone that affects your moods, sleep cycle, and stress and pain.
 It also helps your body to absorb iron, to produce collagen for your skin and bones, and it protects your body against cell and tissue damage.

-3. Provides manganese ~ A medium-sized banana provides you with approximately 13% of your recommended manganese daily intake.
+3. Provides manganese ~ A medium-sized banana provides you with approximately 13% of your recommended daily manganese intake.
 Manganese helps your body to produce collagen; It also protects your skin and other cells from free radical damage.

 4. Provides potassium ~ Bananas are a good source of potassium and will provide you with about 320mg to 400 mg a day.
 This meets about 10% of your recommended daily intake.
 Potassium also helps your body to maintain a healthy heart and blood pressure.
 Bananas are low in sodium.
-This in combination with the high potassium helps your body to regulate high blood pressure.
+This, in combination with the high potassium, helps your body to regulate high blood pressure.

 5. Aids in digestion ~ Soluble and insoluble fibers are instrumental in maintaining good health.
-Soluble fibers support your body in controlling your blood sugar level and they rid the body of fatty substances like cholesterol.
+Soluble fibers support your body in controlling your blood sugar level, and they rid the body of fatty substances like cholesterol.
 Insoluble fiber regulates your stools, making it easier to have regular bowel movements.
-This protects your gut from harmful bacterial while also keeping it healthy and safe.
+This protects your gut from harmful bacteria while also keeping it healthy and safe.
 Bananas help you fight against constipation, stomach ulcers, and heartburn.

 6. Gives you energy ~ Bananas provide you with a fat and cholesterol-free source of energy.
 They provide three natural sugars: fructose, sucrose, and glucose.
 This makes them a perfect choice for breakfast, a midday snack, or before and after working out.